romainsacchi/brightpath/README.md

 # BrightPath
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-BrightPath is a Python library designed to convert Brightway LCA inventories into a format that can be read and imported into Simapro.
+BrightPath is a Python library designed to convert Brightway2 LCA inventories into a format that can be imported into Simapro 9.x.

 ## Installation